Undeavor/chatserver/README.md

 - msg USERNAME PASSWORD MESSAGE : release an identified message but if you miss your id/password, the terminal session you are in crashes
 - read : print all the messages from the starting of the server If a command doesn't respond, your session has crashed so open another terminal window and try with a different command.

+### Via cellphone: different options
+- use Terminal# on Iphone to connect via shh to the server ( if it's a client, you must attribute him a user/passwd ) then run telnet
+- use Termiux on Android to connect via telnet directly